Read the case to learn how we developed the SDK for credit card scanning.

 - Acquiring feature

-In addition, we developed a demo application with samples of how the module can be used in various app types, such as apps for shops, taxi, food delivery, etc. The application includes beautiful visual effects and animations, and designs optimized for both smartphones and tablets.
+In addition, we developed a demo application with samples of how the module can be used in various app types, such as apps for online stores, taxi, food delivery, etc. The application includes beautiful visual effects and animations, and designs optimized for both smartphones and tablets.

 When we started the project, we only had a library prepared for iOS.
 Thus, we had to adapt this library for Android in a very short time period.
 Porting the SDK to Android OS was not easy, since the languages for the mobile platforms differ from each other and it was quite unusual to code in C++ for Android.
 Moreover, there is a lot of diversity among Android-based mobile devices, since they come from several manufacturers.
 So, it was necessary to make a universal SDK for various smartphones and tablets.

 Another challenge we came across was related to the development of the recognition algorithm.
 The process of training convolutional neural networks always takes a lot of time in an attempt to obtain reliable results of high quality and performance.
 In this particular case, we experienced difficulties due to images and other design elements on the plastic surface of credit cards.
 The noise generated by the images on the cards blocked the opportunity to use the easiest way of recognition.
 Therefore, we had to come up with and implement a more sophisticated model to succeed.